iam-kirankumar/enterprise-ci-cd-jenkins/README.md

 The pipeline reflects real-world practices used in **business-critical retail systems**, with a focus on **reliability, safe deployments, and fast recovery**.

+This pipeline is intentionally simple but designed to reflect production-grade CI/CD patterns used in enterprise environments.

 ---

 ## Problem Statement